Solinea/goldstone-server/docs/HACKING.md

 ## Major Design Decisions

 * The client code supplied with Goldstone may be used in production, or it may be used as a reference design for your own custom client.
 Goldstone has been designed to be used through its API without using Django's authentication or view+template subsystems.
-* Goldstone is currently based on the 1.6 version of [Django](http://www.djangoproject.com).
 * Goldstone uses [PostgreSQL](http://www.postgresql.org) for its main database.
 * For database and model migrations, Goldstone uses South.
 * [Celery](http://www.celeryproject.org) is used for asynchronous tasks.